 Not these fries though.

-These eggplant fries will make your mind and body super dooper happy.
-First, because you’re sneaking in veggies in your meal.
-The eggplant becomes nice and almost creamy soft, which kinda sorta mimics the texture of potatoes.
-Second, because you’ll get the crunch from the panko, with a touch of saltiness and tang from the za’atar coating.
-And third, because they’re baked, so no greasy mess to deal with.
+These baked eggplant fries will make your mind and body super duper happy.
+First, because you're sneaking in veggies in your meal.
+The eggplant becomes nice and creamy soft, similar to the texture of potatoes.
+Second, because you'll get the crunch from the panko, with a touch of saltiness and tang from the za'atar coating.
+And third, because they're baked, so no greasy mess to deal with.

-You can dip them in your favorite sauce, but we LOVE the tahini here, because it just goes perfectly with the za’atar and gives that extra punch of flavor.
+You can dip our crunchy baked eggplant fries in your favorite sauce, but we LOVE the tahini here because it just goes perfectly with the za'atar and gives that extra punch of flavor.

 Best of all, super easy to make.